TheReverend403/FoxBotNG/README.md

 * java -jar FoxBotNG.jar

 Note: Your jar may be named differently depending on whether you compiled from source or downloaded a binary.
 Generally, source builds are found in build/libs/.

+# Contact

+Interested in contributing, want some help or just have some questions?
+Join us on [irc.foxdev.co in #foxdev](https://webchat.foxdev.co/?channels=foxdev)